eluv-io/avpipe/cmd/mvhevc/README.md

 The Apple encoder accepts the same options as `mvhevc_encoder`, but x265-only options such as `-crf`, `-preset`, `-tune`, `-level`, `-hightier`, `-bufsize`, and `-scenecut` are currently accepted for compatibility and ignored.
+Use `-duration <seconds>` to encode only the first portion of the source.

 ### 2) Package the raw MV-HEVC stream into MP4